 Pre-operative planning is crucial to delivering successful surgery, thereby delivering optimum patient outcomes.
 The arrival of 3D printed anatomical models has revolutionized how surgeons obtain the critical insights that are needed before performing complex surgical procedures, leading to better outcomes for patients.
-With the help of Formlabs and Axial 3D, Mr. Alistair Irwin was able to successfully remove a tumor from a young patient.
+With the help of Formlabs and Axial3D, Mr. Alistair Irwin was able to successfully remove a complex spinal sarcoma from a young patient.

-For over five years, Mr Alistair Irwin has been a Consultant Orthopaedic Surgeon, practicing at the Royal Victoria Infirmary in Newcastle Upon Tyne, one of just four specialist spinal sarcoma centres in England.
-Mr Irwin undertakes all aspects of adult spinal surgery including minimally invasive techniques, with a specialist interest in spinal tumors, including spinal sarcomas shown in the case below.
+For over five years, Irwin has been a Consultant Orthopedic Surgeon, practicing at the Royal Victoria Infirmary in Newcastle Upon Tyne, one of just four specialist spinal sarcoma centers in England.
+Irwin undertakes all aspects of adult spinal surgery including minimally invasive techniques, with a specialist interest in spinal tumors, including spinal sarcomas shown in the case below.